thrackle-io/forte-rules-engine/ProcessorFacetDataFlow.md

 The engine will call the `_buildArguments` and the `_run` functions.

-While building the arguments the engine will load the values of each placeholder based on their types and locations into memory addresses.
+While building the arguments the engine will load the values of each placeholder based on their types and locations into `placeHolders`.

 The `_run` function will take the instruction set and the place holders array and process the logical operations of the instruction set with the conditionals and placeholder values.